dromara/newcar/docs/content/getting-started.md

 ---
-title: Getting Started Guide
+title: Getting Started
 ---

-# Getting Started Guide
+# Getting Started

 Welcome to the beginner's guide for the Newcar animation engine!
-Here, you will learn some of the fundamental concepts and knowledge about Newcar, including:
+With this guide, you can learn some of the fundamental concepts and knowledge about Newcar, including:

 - `CarEngine`
 - `App`